 Redraw sensor: Click this button to redraw the current sensor.
 The current area of interest will be deleted.
+ID sensor: define a numeric ID for the sensor.

-Sensor name: this name uniquely identifies the main counting sensor (green arrow); is used to generate counting events, sent, for example, to Al-Dash.
+Sensor name: this name uniquely identifies the main counting sensor (green arrow); is used to generate counting events, sent, for example, to AI-Dash.